KevinDLopez/canvas_automation/docs/source/Architecture.rst

 ~~~~~~~~~~~~~

 * The backend is divided into the following modules:
-   * `CanvasServices <CanvasServices.html>`_: This module is responsible for interacting with the Canvas API to automate the grading process.
+   * `CanvasServices <CanvasServices.html>`_: module interacts with the Canvas API.
       * With in this module there is a sub-module called `CanvasServicesAPI <CanvasServices.html>`_ allows communication to the  Canvas API.
       * `test_canvas_service <CanvasServices.html#test-canvas-service>`_  is responsible for testing the CanvasServicesAPI module.
       * `schemas <CanvasServices.html#schemas>`_  defines the data schemas used by the CanvasServices module.
 Using this schema file it allowed us to develop efficient code with low amount of errors.
-   * `GoogleServices <GoogleServices.html>`_: This module is responsible for interacting with the Google Forms API to automate the grading process.
+   * `GoogleServices <GoogleServices.html>`_:  interacts with the Google Forms API.
       *  `GoogleServicesAPI <GoogleServices.html>`_  interacts with the Google Forms API.
       *  `test_google_service <GoogleServices.html#test-google-service>`_  tests the GoogleServicesAPI module.
       *  `schemas <GoogleServices.html#schemas>`_  defines the data schemas used by the GoogleServices module.
 Using this schema file it allowed us to develop efficient code with low amount of errors.
-The schemas were made using pydantic or typedict.
+The schemas were made using Pydantic or typedict.
-   * `Logging <Logging.html>`_: This module is responsible for logging the activities of the backend or front end system.
+   * `Logging <Logging.html>`_: logs the activities of the backend or front end system.

 Frontend Modules